Basic Policy of Radiation Effects Research Foundation

 Concerning Protection of Personal Information

-1. RERF, in handling personal information, pledges to comply with the Personal Information Protection Law.
+- RERF, in handling personal information, pledges to comply with the Act on the Protection of Personal Information and other relevant laws and ordinances.

-2. RERF, in conducting research and studies that are beyond the scope of application of the Personal Information Protection Law, pledges to comply with the ethical guidelines issued by the national government (hereinafter referred to as the “national ethical guidelines”), which include the Ethical Guidelines for Life-Science and Medical Research Involving Human Subjects (Ministry of Education, Culture, Sports, Science and Technology/Ministry of Health, Labour and Welfare/ Ministry of Economy, Trade and Industry).
+- RERF, in conducting research and studies, pledges to comply with the Ethical Guidelines for Life-Science and Medical Research Involving Human Subjects issued by the national government (Ministry of Education, Culture, Sports, Science and Technology/Ministry of Health, Labour and Welfare/ Ministry of Economy, Trade and Industry).
 In addition, RERF will strive to protect personal information by implementing the following steps:

-• (1) RERF, prior to conducting research and studies, will have the Institutional Review Board review research protocols concerned for compliance of the protocols with the national ethical guidelines, and will not initiate the research and studies concerned without approval from the committee.
+- (1) RERF, prior to conducting research and studies, will have the Institutional Review Board review research protocols concerned for compliance of the protocols with the national ethical guidelines, and will not initiate the research and studies concerned without approval from the board.

-3. RERF will strive to build institutional and information systems to ensure protection of personal information.
+- RERF will continue to strive to maintain internal rules and regulations and to build institutional and information systems to ensure the protection of personal information.

 Effective October 11, 2005